AMINO

 WHAT ARE AMINO ACIDS?

-AND WHY ARE THEY IMPORTANT?
+AND WHY ARE THEY IMPORTANT TO THOSE WITH HEPATITIS C (HCV)?

 Amino acids are the “building